 10.3.
-Sick/Personal Leave
+PAID TIME OFF

 The School realizes that there are some times when an employee simply cannot be at work because of personal illness, caring for family members, religious observance and business matters.
-To help ensure that illness or personal needs do not affect an employee's financial wellbeing, the School provides a sick/personal leave benefit as a form of income security for the welfare and protection of employees.
-Sick/personal leave is a privilege and a benefit, not a right.
+To help ensure that illness or personal needs do not affect an employee's financial well being, the School provides a paid time off benefit as a form of income security for the welfare and protection of employees.
+Paid time off (PTO) is a privilege, not a right.

 Teaching consistency in the classroom is critical to student learning and engagement.
-Paid Time Off (PTO) is available for all employees and to be used for illness or those unique and necessary times when teachers need to be absent for personal reasons.
+Paid time off is available for all employees and to be used for illness or those unique and necessary times when teachers need to be absent for personal reasons.
 Please carefully consider time off requests to fit these described criteria.